curl/curl/docs/DEPRECATE.md

 As of May 2024, the libraries that need to get fixed to remain supported after May 2025 are: BearSSL and Secure Transport.

-## space-separated `NOPROXY` patterns

-When specifying patterns/domain names for curl that should *not* go through a proxy, the curl tool features the `--noproxy` command line option and the library supports the `NO_PROXY` environment variable and the `CURLOPT_NOPROXY` libcurl option.

-They all set the same list of patterns.
-This list is documented to be a set of **comma-separated** names, but can also be provided separated with just space.
-The ability to just use spaces for this has never been documented but some users may still have come to rely on this.

-Several other tools and utilities also parse the `NO_PROXY` environment variable but do not consider a space to be a valid separator.
-Using spaces for separator is probably less portable and might cause more friction than commas do.
-Users should use commas for this for greater portability.

-curl removes the support for space-separated names in July 2024.

 ## past removals

  - Pipelining